ascend-io/ascend-community/ottos_expeditions/README.md

 ### 1. Overview
 In this flow, you'll work with revenue and cost data to analyze the financial health of the company.
 Now that you've got a good grasp on the basics of the platform, you'll be building this flow from scratch.
 But don't worry, we've got you covered with step-by-step instructions.

+We'll be learning about the following concepts:
+  1. How to create and write the code of a new Read Component
+  2. How to create and write the code of a new SQL transform
+  3. How to create and make your own fully functioning Ascend Flow!

 - **Data Sources**:
   - `data/expeditions.csv`
   - `data/financial.csv`